wkgcass/Latte-lang/ltls.md

 * fields' default access modifier is `public`
 * methods' default access modifier is `public`

+###fun
+`fun` means 'function'.
+It defines a class, which is sub-class of functional abstract class or implementation of functional interface.

+The definition writes:

+	fun TypeName(methodParameters) [: functional type]
+	    ... ; method statements

+if the `functional type` is not specified, it's replaced with `lt::lang::function::FunctionX` where `X` is `methodParameters'` count.

+e.g.

+	fun printElem(e)
+	    println(e)

+	[1, 2, 3].forEach(printElem)

 ##3.6 Cast
 `number` , `string` and `bool` literals can only be parsed into limited types, and might produce a compiling error.
 In other circumstances, `Latte` supports a large range of type casting methods when compiling and at runtime.